KPeng9510/HopaDIFF/README.md

 * Generate config files by `python3 default_configs.py`
 * Simply run `python3 main.py --config configs/some_config.json --device gpu_id`
 * Trained models and logs will be saved in the `result` folder

-## Trained Models

-* We provide some trained models in the `trained_models` folder

-# HopaDIFF
-Github repository for referring human action segmentation

-Action segmentation is a core challenge in high-level video understanding, aiming to partition untrimmed videos into segments and assign each a label from a predefined action set.
-Existing methods primarily address single-person activities with fixed action sequences, overlooking multi-person scenarios.
-In this work, we pioneer textual reference-guided human action segmentation in multi-person settings, where a textual description specifies the target person for segmentation.
-We introduce the first dataset for Referring Human Action Segmentation, i.e., RHAS133, built from 133 movies and annotated with 137 fine-grained actions with 33h video data, together with textual descriptions for this new task.
-Benchmarking existing action recognition methods on RHAS133 using VLM-based feature extractors reveals limited performance and poor aggregation of visual cues for the target person.
-To address this, we propose aholistic-partial aware Fourier-conditioned diffusion framework, i.e., HopaDIFF, leveraging a novel cross-input gate attentional xLSTM to enhance holistic-partial long-range reasoning and a novel Fourier condition to introduce more fine-grained control to improve the action segmentation generation.
-HopaDIFF achieves state-of-the-art results on RHAS133 in diverse evaluation settings.

-## More Ablation Experiments

-## Dataset Download Links